 Calves of the year are born after 9 to 9½ months of gestation.
 They are reddish-tan at birth and begin turning brown after 2½ months.
 Bison may live 12–15 years, and a few live as long as 20 years.

-Bison are agile, strong swimmers, and can run 35 miles per hour (55 kph).
-They can jump over objects about 5 feet (1.5 m) high and have excellent hearing, vision, and sense of smell.
+Bison are incredibly fast and agile, able to move quickly through water and reach speeds of up to 35 miles per hour (55 kph).
+They have the ability to jump over objects about 5 feet (1.5 m) high and have excellent hearing, vision, and sense of smell.

 They are social animals that often form herds, which appear to be directed by older females.
 Group sizes average about 20 bison during winter, but increase in summer to an average of about 200, with a maximum of about 1,000 during the breeding season (known as the rut) in July and August.